 Transportation in Tumalo State Park

-The generally flat landscape allows for easy driving within the park.
+The generally flat landscape allows for comfortable driving within the park.
 Once inside the park boundaries, the main difficulty of navigating is in the campground area.
-The three camping loops are connected by a one-way road.
-A couple of tight turns make navigating larger RVs or RVs towing an additional car difficult but manageable.
+A one-way road connects the three camping loops.
+A couple of tight turns make navigating larger RVs or RVs towing an additional car challenging, but manageable.
 Other driving difficulties occur from congestion.
-The day-use parking areas are generally full throughout the summer months with limited overflow parking available.
+The day-use parking areas are generally full throughout the summer months, with limited overflow parking available.
 Parking lots are located in the day-use area, overflow parking area, and at the campgrounds.
 Nature trails are easily accessible from most parking areas.